robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/concept-conditional-access-policies.md

 ### <a name="cloud-apps-or-actions"></a>Aplicativos na nuvem ou ações

-[Aplicativos ou ações em](concept-conditional-access-cloud-apps.md) nuvem podem incluir ou excluir aplicativos em nuvem ou ações de usuários que estarão sujeitas à política.
+Os [aplicativos de nuvem ou as ações](concept-conditional-access-cloud-apps.md) podem incluir ou excluir aplicativos de nuvem ou ações do usuário que estarão sujeitas à política.

 ### <a name="conditions"></a>Condições